Car crashes into Brentwood hair salon, 8 injured including 2 critically

 DiNardo shuddered at the thought that she often makes weekday evening appointments and easily could have been inside.

 "I just hope everyone's OK," said DiNardo, 19, of Brentwood, noting that one of the stylists who wasn't working Tuesday is a close family friend.
-"I know like, almost all of them.
+"I know, like, almost all of them.
 I'm up here like all the time getting my hair done and getting my eyebrows waxed ...
 It's just terrible."

 Natasha Lindstrom is a Tribune-Review staff writer.
 Reach her at 412-380-8514, nlindstrom@tribweb.com or via Twitter @NewsNatasha.
 Staff writer Mary Ann Thomas contributed.